ChrisYoxall/go.learning/readme.md

     - When used on a type means the type is a pointer to something of that type.
     - When used on a pointer will access the value in the memory address held by the pointer.

 ## GO ROUTINES

-Always get one main go routine started when the program starts.

-Can create additional go routines by using the keyword 'go' in front of a function call.
+A goroutine is a lightweight thread of execution managed by the Go runtime.
+They are not actual OS threads and the main routine itself is a goroutine.
+Create additional goroutines by using the keyword 'go' in front of a function call.

 The Go scheduler manages go routines and by default only uses 1 CPU.
 This means only 1 go routine actively runs at once no matter how many exist (concurrent processing).

+Concurrency is not Parallelism.
+A quote from Rob Pike: "Concurrency is about dealing with lots of things at once.
+Parallelism is about doing lots of things at once"

 Can utilise multiple CPU cores in which case there can be a go routine actively running on each CPU (parallel processing).
 Using 1 CPU is usually recommended.

 Channels allow different go routines to communicate via the '<-' operator.
+Can:

+- Send data to a channel: channel <- 5
+- Receive data from a channel (blocking statement): myVar := <- channel

+Can specify a buffer for channels and also specify if they should send or receive only (the default is both), for example:

+The 'select' statement in go is similar in some way to switch but for channels.
+It allows you to wait on multiple channel operations.

+Remember to close the channel when finished with it.

+The sync package https://pkg.go.dev/sync provides a number of useful functions for synchronising go routines.

+Search for 'Go Concurrency Patterns' when doing something non-trivial.

+In concurrent programs, it's often necessary to preempt operations because of timeouts, cancellation, or failure of another portion of the system.
+The context package makes it easy to pass request-scoped values, cancellation signals, and deadlines across API boundaries to all the goroutines involved in handling a request.